edu-dev1/Arduino-display_7-segmentos/README.md

 Display de 7 segmentos.

 ## Features
--Easy to use.
+- Easy to use.
--Compatible with Arduino.
+- Compatible with Arduino.

 ## Example of usage
 ```c++